ringcentral/ringcentral-embeddable/docs/popup-window.md

 Support to open the widget in a popup window, so the widget is opened at a standalone window.
 User can close web page that embed the widget, and call will not be ended, and still active at popup window.

+> For `Chrome (from 117)`, Safari and Firefox, iframe inside different domain is isolated.
+As default popup window's domain is different as the page embedded, need to [host the popup window](popup-window.md#host-the-popup-window) in same domain origin as the page embedded to have this feature work.

 ### To enable this feature: